getyoti/ios-sdk-button/README.md

 To integrate Yoti into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
-github "getyoti/ios-sdk-button” ~1.0
+github "getyoti/ios-sdk-button" ~> 1.0
 ```

-This will allow you to type `carthage update button-ios` in your Terminal to fetch and build the latest version of the framework.
+This will allow you to type `carthage update ios-sdk-button` in your Terminal to fetch and build the latest version of the framework.
 The first time you are integrating the iOS SDK,  the dynamic framework will be generated at `Carthage/Build/iOS/`.

 Drag the built `YotiButtonSDK.framework` into your Xcode project without copying it.
 Don't commit the `Carthage` folder but do commit the `Carthage.resolved` file.